pikanyar/liri-node-app-/README.md

 * Plot of the movie
 * Actors in the movie

-2. node liri.js spotify-this-song '<song name here>'
+2. node liri.js spotify-this-song 'song name'

     This will show the following information about the song in your terminal/bash window